Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 1. Use the inbuilt XM Cloud Deploy Application and its GitOps approach
 1. Roll your own CI CD pipeline using your DevOps tooling of choice and the Sitecore CLI

 There are a few factors that can help you decide on the best approach for your use case.
-By default customers are recommended to use the provided XM Cloud Deploy application.
-This will reduces the client's Time to Market, and means they automatically receive the benefits as the tooling is improved.
+By default, customers are recommended to use the provided XM Cloud Deploy application.
+This will reduce the client's Time to Market, and means they automatically receive the benefits as the tooling is improved.

 However, there are some scenarios where that might not be possible, some examples of these are:

-- Currently GitHub and Azure DevOps are the only two supported source control systems.
+- Currently, GitHub and Azure DevOps are the only two supported source control systems.
 If you’re using a different source control provider, then you won’t be able to use the Deploy Application
 - You need to use a Service Account with administrator privileges on your source control system in order for the Deploy application to be able to provision and manage repositories and branches.
 If this is not possible you won’t be able to use the Deploy Application
 - If you have made an investment in CI/CD tooling for other elements of your infrastructure, and want to continue to manage all deployments from a single location then you might choose to use the CLI to provision your own deployments
 - If your development team uses a poly-repo approach (multiple repositories for the CM and web application code), you will need to use the CLI to deploy your code.
 The Deploy app requires all the code to be in the same repository.